MicrosoftDocs/azure-ai-docs/articles/search/search-markdown-data-tutorial.md

 ### Download files

-Download a zip file of the sample data repository and extract the contents.
-[Learn how](https://docs.github.com/get-started/start-your-journey/downloading-files-from-github).

-+ (TODO: update this link, need to host this file somewhere) [sample-markdown](https://github.com/Azure-Samples/azure-search-sample-data)

-Sample data is a single Markdown file containing various Markdown elements.
+Copy and paste the Markdown below into a file named `sample_markdown.md`.
+The sample data is a single Markdown file containing various Markdown elements.
 We chose one Markdown file to stay under the storage limits of the free tier.

 ```md
 # Project Documentation